Search

 Meteorites provide invaluable clues to the origin and evolution of our Solar System, and meteorite scientists are almost completely dependent on a small number of major meteorite collections for research materials.
 The National Meteorite Collection is one the largest and most complete museum-based collections in the world.

 The modern meteorite collection includes more than 45,000 specimens of more than 16,850 distinct meteorites, including almost 10,000 polished thin sections.
 While the collection contains examples of every type of meteorite, it is particularly strong in iron meteorites and includes 9 of the 50+ known Martian meteorites.
+Researchers and other interested people can search the collection on the Mineral Sciences Collections Search.

 National Rock & Ore Collections